 We ensure the LCP element and styles needed are loaded as soon as possible and Render-blocking JS/CSS are deferred so LCP can render typically within 2.5 seconds.

-Images are converted from JPEG/PNG to Next-Gen WebP format.
+Images are converted from JPEG/PNG to Next-Gen AVIF and WebP formats.

 We try to minify and compress all possible assets to the best extent possible.